cozybearca/django-client-framework-docs/docs/html/_sources/intro/manage-backend-permissions.rst.txt

                             if user can read the related object: respond 200 OK with data
                             else:
-                                respond 204 OK with message "the relation is updated but you have no permission to view it"
+                                respond 204 No Content with message "the relation is updated but you have no permission to view it"
                         else:
                             raise PermissionDenied(related object, reverse field, "write")
             else: